ChromiumOS Developer Guide

 [ Ctrl ] [ Alt ] [ F2 ]

-to get a text-based login prompt. ([ F2 ]
+to get a text-based login prompt.
+(On a Chromebook keyboard,[ F2 ]

-on your Notebook keyboard.) - Log in with the chronos user and enter the password you set earlier.
+.) - Log in with the chronos user and enter the password (usually

 Because you built an image with developer tools, you also have an alternate way to get a terminal prompt.
 The alternate shell is a little nicer (in the very least, it keeps your screen from dimming on you), even if it is a little harder to get to.
 To use this alternate shell: